JetBrains/teamcity-documentation/topics/notifications.md

 The Slack Notifier feature relies on a [Slack connection](configuring-connections.md#Slack) that should be preconfigured in the parent project's settings.

-After configuring the connection, go to the settings of the build configuration you want to receive notifications for:
+After configuring the connection, do the following:

-1. In __Build Features__, add the _Notifications_ feature and select _Slack Notifier_.
+1. Add the **Notifications** build feature to your build configuration and switch its **Notifier** selector to "Slack Notifier".
 2. Choose the created connection.
 3. Enter the ID of a channel or user who will be receiving notifications.
    > Start typing the user ID, and TeamCity will autocomplete it.
 Alternatively, you can copy this ID from your Slack user profile options (__Profile | More | Copy member ID__).